open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 .. code-block:: c++

+   public:
       void createEventChannels() override;

       bool enable() override;

       EventChannel* eventChannel; // pointer to our event channel

+   private:
       float sampleRate; // holds the sample rate for incoming data

       int counter; // counts the total number of incoming samples bool state; // holds the channel state (on or off)

 This will allow us to override the default implementation of the :code:`createEventChannels()` method, which is automatically called whenever a plugin needs to update its settings.